BPChain/blockchain-statistics-readout/README.md

 This is a Framework for reading statistics such as hashrate, average block time, etc from a Blockchain.

-To use it on has to supply an Adapter object to the Sender class.
+To use it on has to supply an Adapter object, a chain name and the process name of the blockchian process to the Reader class.
+Pass that class and the server Address to the Sender class.